zachpmanson/notes/notes/Notes/Software/Internet/Fediverse.md

 ## Further Investigation

 I'd like to fully grasp Lemmy and [Kbin](https://github.com/ernestwisniewski/kbin), especially with Reddit being as conflicted as it is right now.
-I would like to know how interoperable they are with Mastodon (do I need to actually make a kbin account), each other, and how split communities work.
+I would like to know how interoperable they are with Mastodon (do I need to actually make a kbin account?), each other, and how split communities work.
 Their potential excites me though.

 ## The Elon & spez Effect

 ![[fediverse-user-graph.png]]

+## Links

+- [FediDB](https://fedidb.org/), contains stats on server and service popularity